 Subject to compliance with project requirements, manufacturers offering Products which may be incorporated in the Work include the following:

-Panduit: Preferred
+Panduit: Preferred.

-Chatsworth Products
+Chatsworth Products.

-CommScope Uniprise
+CommScope Uniprise.

-Leviton
+Leviton.

-Ortronics (Legrand)
+Ortronics (Legrand).

 Product options and substitutions.
 Substitutions: Not permitted.

 Cable Management Panels: Rack mounted horizontally and vertically.
-USPS has final say on how each equipment rack is laid out.
-Ensure Raleigh IT contact approves of all Rack Elevations well before Issued for Construction (IFC) drawings are distributed.
-See latest USPS Structured Cabling System Best Practices document (located on most current USPS BDS BlueShare Website – folder F) for guidelines on rack layouts.
+See the latest “USPS Structured Cabling System Best Practices” for guidelines on rack layouts.

-Horizontal management panel for use at top of each CCR equipment rack will be Quantity (2) two separate 2RU panels along the top of each equipment rack.
-See USPS Structured Cabling System Best Practices Diagram – Latest Version.
+Horizontal management panel for use at top of each CCR equipment rack shall be two separate 2RU panels along the top of each equipment rack.

-Horizontal management panels for use at top of TR equipment racks will be two (2) 2RU panels along the top of each equipment rack.
-See USPS Structured Cabling System Best Practices Diagram – Latest Version.
+Horizontal management panels for use at top of TR equipment racks shall be two 2RU panels along the top of each equipment rack.

-Each vertical wire management panel will be at least 8”x 8” deep on the front side and at least 8”x 8” deep on the back side of the equipment rack to form a Full Height Double-depth Vertical Wire Management system.
+Each vertical wire management panel will be at least 8 x 8 inches deep on the front side and at least 8 x 8 inches deep on the back side of the equipment rack to form a Full Height Double-depth Vertical Wire Management system.
 No exceptions.

 PRIMARY BONDING BUSBAR - PBB for TEF/CCR (REFER TO TIA-607-D)